ocaml/ocaml.org/CONTRIBUTING.md

 If you aren't familiar with how to work with Github or would like to learn it, here is [a great tutorial](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github).

 Feel free to use any approach while creating a PR.
-Here are a few suggestions from the dev team:
+Here are a few suggestions from the Dev team:

 - If you are not sure whether your changes will be accepted or want to discuss the method before delving into it, please create an issue and ask.
 - Clone the repo locally (or continue editing directly in GitHub if the change is small).
 Checkout